coolzoom/trinitycore-patches/README.md

 If you add GuildLevelSystem or Individual XP Rate patches, you must change a "PrepatchGI.Added = 0" to 1 or they won't work.
 This was the only way I could get those patches included in the prepatch.
 Setting this to 0 with either of those patches added will not disable the patch... it will crash the realm. (not test, but most likely).
 This is located at the top of the config file.

 Now for the patches...
-I will start with ALL patches.
-Currently there are 4 ALL Patches.
+I will start with the ALL patch.
+Apply Bots patch of your choice after applying ALL

 * ALL without any bots.
-* ALL with New NPCBots
-* ALL with Old NPCBots
-* All with Playerbots and Old NPCBots

 I am also accepting donations.
 I am only adding this because a few people have asked how to donate.
 I never thought about it, and never expected to get donations.
 I do this because I enjoy it.
 If you want to donate,